 Creating a society that allows wild speculation is how humanity uncovers our collective errors.

 Permission to speculate wildly keeps humans from clustering around a single narrative.
-That sort of herd thinking is dangerous, because some of the time, the dominant narrative is going to be wrong.
+That sort of herd thinking is dangerous because sometimes the dominant narrative is wrong.

 In January, some “conspiracy theorists” were pushing the theory that coronavirus escaped from a lab in Wuhan.
 Twitter flagged any links to the “conspiracy” site as “dangerous,” discouraging users from clicking through.

 If it turns out that the coronavirus did escape from a lab in Wuhan, Twitter is going to owe ZeroHedge an apology for automatically flagging every link to their site.
 In fact they probably already do. pic.twitter.com/BIfpOl3RPP— Paul Graham (@paulg) April 16, 2020

 In April, the Washington Post ran the same “conspiracy theory,” except the Washington Post is Respectable with a capital R, so the “conspiracy theory” magically transformed into just “a theory”.

 April 13: Guardian says the hypothesis that the virus may have originated in a lab is a conspiracy theoryhttps://t.co/YX4EClKW8Y— Balaji S. Srinivasan (@balajis) April 16, 2020

 April 14: Washington Post reports the virus may have originated in a labhttps://t.co/y9Qpsej2jb https://t.co/3nVCt1qlk1 pic.twitter.com/YbBCMTebQa

 No one knows if the lab theory is true yet, but that’s kind of the point.